 The Model Seven Mk II employs Vandersteen’s most powerful and refined powered-bass system.
 Each speaker incorporates a 400- watt amplifier with a dual-motor, push-pull subwoofer comprised of two 12” curvilinear aluminum cones sandwiched together and 11-band room EQ.
 A passive, first-order (6dB/octave) high-pass filter allows the main amplifier to perform its best, unburdened

 of reproducing deep bass.
 Passive speaker designs always require placement compromises between the areas in the room where the imaging is best (farther out in the room) and where the bass is best (closer to the walls for boundary reinforcement).
 The Model Seven Mk II can be placed out in the room where it images best, while the 11-band EQ ensures “unbeatable” in-room powered- bass performance.

-We develop and blend both engineering and technology to act as conduit between you the listener and heightened satisfaction from your music collection.
+We develop and blend both engineering and technology to act as a conduit between you, the listener, and heightened satisfaction from your music collection.